bblhd/texi/README.md

 ### Problems/caveats
 - When the screen redraws, there is some degree of flickering, hopefully not too much.
-- texi lacks undo functionality, although this is not a bug.
+- texi lacks undo functionality, so changes are permanent.

 ## Installing
 Compile using `make` or `make compile`, and then install